-- Read the Australian Cyber Security Centre (ACSC) Step-by-Step Guides for turning on automatic updates for Windows 10 and iMac & MacBook, iPhone & iPad. - Read: ACSC: Quick Wins for your End of Support
+- Read: Australian Cyber Security Centre (ACSC) information on updates and follow links to instructions on updating for Windows, Apple, Android and other devices and software. - Read: ACSC: Quick Wins for your End of Support

 Do you have anti-virus software installed and up to date?
-YES NO Could viruses be present on your computer without you knowing this?
+NO Could viruses be present on your computer without you knowing this?